 regular assessor updates and revalidation.

-An Academic Assessor is required to be on the same part of the NMC register as the students they are designated to assess.
-They are required to collaboratively with the designated Practice Assessor make decisions about proficiency and progression of the student form one stage to the next.
-The student will have a different Academic Assessor for each stage of the programme.
+An academic assessor is required to be on the same part of the NMC register as the students they are designated to assess.
+They are required collaboratively with the designated practice assessor to make decisions about proficiency and progression of the student form one stage to the next.
+The student will have a different academic assessor for each stage of the programme.